-Hypoxia is a medical term referring to a condition in which a part of the body.
-During labor and delivery, the oxygen supply to a newborn’s brain can be interrupted, resulting in cerebral hypoxia.
-If the oxygen supply is entirely cut off, doctors call this anoxia, which is an extreme form of hypoxia.
+Hypoxia is a medical term describing the lack of oxygen to some part of the body.
+During labor and delivery, the oxygen supply to a newborn’s brain can be interrupted, resulting in Hypoxic-Ischemic Encephalopathy (HIE).
+If the oxygen supply is cut off completely, doctors call this condition anoxia, an extreme form of hypoxia.

-Because many of the most severe long-term birth injuries involve trauma to a newborn’s brain, the moments leading up to and immediately after birth are crucial to the child’s healthy development.
+Because many of the most severe long-term birth injuries involve inadequate oxygen supply to a newborn’s brain, the moments leading up to and immediately after birth are crucial to healthy neurological development.

-Symptoms of Oxygen Deprivation
+Symptoms of oxygen deprivation

 Not all hypoxia cases are alike.
-Some infants may be born with observable symptoms, such as labored breathing or severe difficulty with breathing.
+Some infants may be born with observable symptoms, such as labored or difficult breathing.
 If a newborn presents with these symptoms, the child may be in either an anoxic or hypoxic state and require immediate medical intervention.
 Ensuring prompt medical attention for hypoxic babies is essential – left untreated, hypoxia can cause cerebral palsy (CP) or other severe disorders.

 Some babies who suffer oxygen deprivation during birth may appear to breathe normally, yet an injury might still have occurred.
 Even if a newborn is breathing normally, medical professionals should be able to determine that the infant nevertheless suffered from a lack of oxygen.